rusco/vue/README.md

 vue
 ===

 GopherJS bindings for Vue.js

-not yet published, stay tuned !
+will be done after Vue 1.0, stay tuned !